miyako/fastcdc/README.md

 CLI is a [`text-splitter`](https://github.com/miyako/text-splitter) alternative.

 > [!TIP]
-> although intended for text chunking, the algorithm can be used on arbitrary data too. pass the `-r` switch to process raw data
+> although primarily intended for text chunking, the algorithm can be used on arbitrary data too. pass the `-r` switch to process raw data

 > [!NOTE]
 > by default, the `ORIGIN_CDC` function is used. other functions are available via switches